Big Four Mountain

 Big Four is a 6160 ft mountain summit in the Cascade Range, located about 20 mi east of Granite Falls, Washington.
 It is situated 4 mi west of Barlow Pass along the Mountain Loop Highway, near the Monte Cristo area, on land administered by the Mount Baker-Snoqualmie National Forest.
 Debris piles on the mountain's northern flank form as a result of avalanche activity.
 These fields of disturbed snow are able to remain year round in the shadow of the mountain.
 During the summer months snow-melt streams flow beneath the debris piles and cause caves to form in the ice.
-The caves vary in size from season to season and are unpredictably dangerous.
+The Big Four Ice Caves vary in size from season to season and are unpredictably dangerous.
 The mountain is open to the public and a large snowfield can be reached by a short trail, but the snowfield itself is off-limits due to cave-ins and slides which have killed hikers in incidents in 1998, 2010, and 2015.